Ketho/vscode-wow-api/README.md

 :;level:{{apitype|number}}
 ```

 Alternatively, the script will look for a commented emmylua block if present.
+(This only looks for global APIs not documented in Blizzard_APIDocumentationGenerated, it won't look for Widget APIs and FrameXML functions)
 ```lua
 <!-- emmylua
 ---@param unit UnitId